SouthEast LinuxFest

 SouthEast LinuxFest (SELF) is an annual Linux and open source software conference held in the Southeast United States.
 It is a Friday through Sunday weekend event held in the second or third weekend of June.
 The event is dedicated to education, discussion, and networking related to Linux, free software, and open source.

 Event Description

 The SouthEast LinuxFest is a free event, focused on the community of Linux and other open source software projects.
-During the event, conference attendees listen to a number of presentations and make contact with a number of companies and non-profit organizations who share an interest in open source software.
+During the event, conference attendees listen to a number of presentations, attend workshops, and make contact with a number of companies and non-profit organizations who share an interest in open source software.
 SELF also co-locate several sub events like HAM/Amateur radio study and exams, LAN party and craft beer share.
 The event raises money through optional supporting attendee packages and by charging commercial vendors a donation fee for their booths.
 This allows the festival to stay free for all who wish to come, while raising enough money to cover overhead such as the venue.